Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Numerical results

 \paragraph{Test case 2}

-For this test case, we leave the analytic solution as in test case 1 and use a more challenging diffusivity $\lambda(\bvec{x}) = 2 + \sin(6\pi x_1) \sin(6\pi x_2)$, as shown in \cref{fig:setup_test_case_2}.
+For this test case, we leave the analytic solution as in test case 1 and use a more challenging diffusivity $\kappa(\bvec{x}) = 2 + \sin(6\pi x_1) \sin(6\pi x_2)$, as shown in \cref{fig:setup_poisson_smooth_difficult}.
 Because of the local extrema, the averaging reconstructions might fail to reconstruct the function values at the mid-points $\bvec{x}_{ij}$.

-The results in \cref{fig:conv_poisson_smooth_difficult} let us draw similar conclusions as in test case 1, with DDO4 being the only fourth-order method.
-Comparing the different reconstruction methods for DDO4 in \cref{fig:comp_poisson_smooth_difficult}, we observe that the gradient reconstruction slightly outperforms the averaging reconstructions.
-Nevertheless, all reconstructions conserve the fourth-order accuracy of the underlying discrete Laplace operator.
+The results in \cref{fig:poisson_smooth_difficult_mls} let us draw similar conclusions as in test case 1 for the MLS method.
+However, for the derived diffusion operators, we observe in \cref{fig:poisson_smooth_difficult_ddo} that the Hermite interpolation slightly outperforms the averaging reconstructions on the coarser point clouds.
+However, the errors become comparable for the finest point cloud in the fourth-order case.
+As before, the Taylor expansion reconstruction only shows second-order convergence.
+In general, errors are higher for this test case in comparison to test case 1.